Olivegord/Sports-Science-reaction-time./README.md

 2. Open the `index.html` file directly in any modern desktop browser (double-click it in your file manager or drag it into a browser window).
 3. The page will load the tester with all assets bundled, so no additional build step is required.
 4. Each run contains four distraction sets with six trials per set.
 Follow the splash instructions before every set and press the **J** key as soon as the background flashes green.
-5. In the distraction sets, tap **F** whenever the large **X** appears and press the **Space bar** to knock down the progress bar when it creeps upward.
+5. During the distraction sets, follow the prompts: tap **F** whenever the large **X** appears and press the **Space bar** to knock the progress bar back when you see it.
 These distractions keep participants busy, but only the J-key reaction is recorded.
 6. After all four sets finish, review the per-set tables on the main page.
 Your most recent session is also saved to `localStorage`; open `data.html` in the same browser to revisit every set table later.
 Clearing browser storage removes the saved results.

 ### Distraction sets